areandd/Hercules-RPG/README.md

 Features:
 As a developer, I want to make at least five commits with descriptive messages.
-As a developer, I want to use an Attack() function that will terminate when Hercules or an enemy’s health reaches zero.
+As a developer, I want to use an attack() function that will terminate when Hercules or an enemy’s health reaches zero.
-As a developer, I want my RunGame() function to call my other functions in a logical order that will determine game flow.
+As a developer, I want my runGame() function to call my other functions in a logical order that will determine game flow.
 As a developer, I want all of my functions to have a Single Responsibility.
 Remember, each function should do just one thing!